headius/headius.github.io/_posts/2024-08-16-cracing-the-jruby-startup-nut.md

 Luckily most of the heavy lifting has been done by the excellent CRaC engineers.

-The `--checkpoint` flag just points the JRuby launcher script at a different `main` class: `CheckpointMain.java` LINK
+The `--checkpoint` flag just points the JRuby launcher script at a different `main` class, [CheckpointMain.java](https://github.com/jruby/jruby/blob/e3de925818ab356374b7c53a5154802e791da141/core/src/main/java/org/jruby/main/CheckpointMain.java), which overrides some behaviors in the base class [PrebootMain.java](https://github.com/jruby/jruby/blob/e3de925818ab356374b7c53a5154802e791da141/core/src/main/java/org/jruby/main/PrebootMain.java).

 This is a work-in-progress; we'll explore how the pieces fit together in Part 2 but I provide a high-level overview here.